Mari Hakikat: Reception

 Gulabdas Broker described it as 'very bold, sincere and beautiful autobiography'.
 However Gujarati critic, Vishwanath M. Bhatt noted that Narmad's autobiography lacks coherence, order and the sense of discrimination about what to write.

-Adaptation
+Translation and adaptation

+Mari Hakikat was translated into English by Abhijit Kothari under the title My Truth (2025).
 Narmad: Mari Hakikat or Narmad: My Life, a soliloquy based on his autobiography and life, was written and directed by Harish Trivedi.
 It was performed by Chandrakant Shah.
 It was premiered in Dayton, Ohio, US in 1995 and later toured India, United Kingdom and France.
 It was critically acclaimed.